QinLab/DPGR2024/README.md

 ![Transmission fitness estimation for Omicron Sublineages](Figures/Manuscript_figures_JPG_format/Main%20Figures/Figure_3_omicron_sub_lineages_reg_plot_CONTINENT.jpg)

 #### Pairwise Distance Matrix
 As the method is pairwise, we can directly estimate the transmission fitness of the adjacent variants like DPGRAlpha,Beta, DPGRBeta, Delta and DPGRDelta.Omicron.
 To infer the transmission fitness of the non-adjacent variants, DPGRAlpha,Delta, DPGRAlpha, Omicron, the property of logarithms (log(a/b) = log(a/c) + log(c/b) is used.
 Thus, we can infer the growth advantages of non-adjacent variants.
 The initial variant Alpha is considered as the root variant.
+Using the pairwise distance matrix, the relative transmission fitness landscape and transmission fitness stair are  constructed.
 Here, is the Pairwise Distance matrix of SARS-CoV-2 Variants of Concern for the WHO labels:
 ![Pairwise Distance Matrix USA](Figures/distance_matrix_for_step_plot/USA_continent_combined_distance_matrix_for_who_labels.csv)